pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 In the examples above, some parameters in `.spec.br` can be ignored, such as `logLevel`, `statusAddr`, `concurrency`, `rateLimit`, `checksum`, `timeAgo`, and `sendCredToTikv`.

-If you want to back up incrementally, you only need to specify the last backup timestamp `--lastbackupts` in `spec.br.options`.
+Since TiDB Operator v1.1.6, if you want to back up incrementally, you only need to specify the last backup timestamp `--lastbackupts` in `spec.br.options`.
 For the limitations of incremental backup, refer to [Use BR to Back up and Restore Data](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool#back-up-incremental-data).

 * `.spec.br.cluster`: The name of the cluster to be backed up.
 * `.spec.br.clusterNamespace`: The `namespace` of the cluster to be backed up.